CDL-Quantum/CohortProject_2022/Week2_VQE/README.md

 ## Task 3: Unitary transformations

+Again, for coding examples where we have used unitary transformations to simulate VQE solution on a quantum computer, please consult the notebook S5_circuit_qec.ipynb.

 ### (1) Standard symmetries of the Hamiltonian preserved in (a) UCC and (b) QCC

-(a) UCC preserves time-reversal $\mathcal{T}$, particle number $\hat{N}_e$, and spin projection $\hat{S}_z$.
-Total spin $\hat{S}$ and point-group symmetry (?)

-(b) QCC preserves only $\mathcal{T}$.
+(a) In principle, UCC preserves time-reversal $\mathcal{T}$, particle number $\hat{N}_e$, and spin projection $\hat{S}_z$.
+It should also be possible, working in a spin-symmetry adapted basis, to preserve total spin symmetry, $\hat{S}^2$ as well.
+As for point-group symmetry, this should be automatically satisfied by the underlying Fock operator solutions, used to define the molecular orbitals of the calculation.
+If you have, for example, two MOs that are doubly-degenerate by point-group symmetry, then both should be included in the MO set, and both will be singly or doubly excited in the same manner.
+So UCC should preserve point group symmetry as well.

+(b) QCC certainly preserves $\mathcal{T}$.
+For this approach, the way that individual Pauli words are chosen is based on the magnitude of the commutator of a given Pauli word operator with the Hamiltonian.
+If this is sufficiently large, then that particular Pauli word operator is retained.
+Since it is directly based on energy, then degenerate MOs will be treated identically in this framework, and therefore again, point group symmetry should be respected.
+Beyond that, QCC respects the remaining symmetries less well than UCC.
+In principle, they might be conserved, but unlike UCC the QCC implementation makes no attempt to ensure that symmetry is in fact preserved.
+The advantage, however, is that QCC requires fewer quantum gates.

 ### (2) Why symmetries are helpful

 For a given symmetry, a unitary operator can be constructed to rotate the initial state to the particular symmetry eigenstate.
-Symmetries thus restrict the Hilbert space to a smaller subspace that conforms with them, thereby reducing the complexity of the porblem, making computation easier to perform.
+Symmetries thus restrict the Hilbert space to a smaller subspace that conforms with them, thereby reducing the complexity of the problem, making computation easier to perform.
+Symmetries are also useful as a "check" on such transformations, after the fact.

 ### (3) Ways to restore symmetries broken by a unitary transformation

-For restorimg broken symmetries ther are two options:
+For restorimg broken symmetries there are at least two options:

 (i) Construct and apply symmetry projectors to move into subspaces preserving the symmetries in question, or

 (ii) Incorporate the symmetries as constraints in a variational formulation.

+There is also a simple way to mitigate errors based on symmetry, that can be applied post-measurement, as discussed in Task 5.

 ## Task 4: Hamiltonian measurements